AvinashSubhash/Distributed-Naive-Bayes-Classifier/README.md

 # Distributed-Naive-Bayes-Classifier

+## Overview
+This project implements a Naive Bayes Classifier from scratch for categorical datasets, using various approaches including single-threaded, multi-threaded, and distributed computing.
+The classifier predicts class labels based on input features and supports efficient parallel computation.

+## Key Features:

+### File 1: Multi-threaded Naive Bayes Classifier
+Uses Python's multiprocessing and threading libraries to distribute computation across multiple threads and processes.
+Demonstrates parameter estimation using counters and logical operations for efficient computations.

+### File 2: Distributed Naive Bayes Classifier (MPI)
+Leverages mpi4py for distributed computation.
+Splits data across multiple processes to compute probabilities independently and aggregates the results using MPI communication.

+### File 3: Single-threaded Naive Bayes Classifier
-Analysis of Naive Bayes classifier by applying Distributed Computing.
+A basic implementation of the Naive Bayes algorithm.

-Models used :

-1. Plain Naive Bayes Algorithm
-2. Naive Bayes ALgorithm with MPI module
-3. Naive Bayes Algorithm with multiprocessing module and multithreading module.
+Provides a clean and simple approach to training and predicting class labels for categorical datasets.

-# Installation Steps
+## Installation Steps

 1. Install necessary packages